-(Since these are new options, not all locations are available.
+(Since these are recent options, not all locations are available.
 Please consult before beginning a proposal).

 - 1. Some US locations are now an option and we welcome domestic proposals within the Global Seminar program.
 "Global" includes international and US locations.
 These "study away" sites are included in the list of locations at the end of this document.
 For example, recent study away programs have been offered in California and Puerto Rico. - 2.
 Hybrid Global Seminars have been approved for study abroad and US study away.
-These are five- week summer programs that include two or three weeks on-site and two or three weeks of on-campus or remote instruction (subject to approval). - 3.
+These are five-week summer programs that include two or three weeks on-site and two or three weeks of on-campus or remote instruction (subject to approval). - 3.
 Global Internships are also possible as pilot programs.
 These are 8-week credit bearing summer internship programs.
 The faculty member remains on campus while the students go abroad for the internship placements.
-They take the two courses remotely. - 4.
-Virtual Global Seminars have been offered when on-site programs have been cancelled because of the COVID-19 pandemic.
+They take the two courses remotely.
+Courses with the R designation require an approval process, and these MUST be approved in advance of submitting a proposal.
+Consult with Jim Galvin before beginning this process. - 4.
+Virtual Global Seminars have been offered when on-site programs have been canceled because of the COVID-19 pandemic.
 (In the future, this option is contingent on approval from UC San Diego leadership.) - 5.
 Faculty salary has changed from a flat salary to the standard summer session salary policy based on a percentage of faculty salary during the academic year.
 Currently, this is 8.5% of salary per summer session course.
 Some additional policies and restrictions may apply, such as for Provosts, so consult with Summer Session to confirm your compensation. - 6.
 Non continuing lecturers who are not eligible to teach a Global Seminar under senate rules may now petition for an exception (see below).